sociocast/sociocast-js/README.md

 # Sociocast JavaScript Library

 ##Overview
 Here you will find the source code for the Sociocast JavaScript Library, which provides clients with a JavaScript wrapper for the Sociocast REST API functionality.
+Please see the [Sociocast JavaScript Helper Library](https://github.com/sociocast/sociocast-js-helpers) for general supportive utilities and functions.

 ##Usage